adrienchaton/Expressive_WAE_FADER/README.md

 + Final plugin development and demonstration
 + Code release and experiments on other sound libraries
-+ Improved audio-quality and end-to-end waveform modelling
++ Improved audio-quality and end-to-end waveform modeling